visit-dav/visit/src/doc/tutorials/CCL.rst

 Isovolume
 ~~~~~~~~~~

-Next, we create a new mesh using the :ref:`Isovolume <Threshold operator>` operator.
+Next, we create a new mesh using the :ref:`Isovolume <Isovolume operator>` operator.
 We created this in a new viewer window, so we can easily look at both results side-by-side.

 #.
 Create a new viewer window